Luphen1/Luphen1/README.md

 ## 👋 Hello World!
 I'm Oluwafemi Stephen Odebunmi

-Passionate about unraveling insights from data to drive informed decisions. 📊 Aspiring Data Analyst with a knack for transforming raw data into compelling narratives. 💡
+Passionate about unraveling insights from data to drive informed decisions. 📊 Data Analyst with a knack for transforming raw data into compelling narratives. 💡

 ### 🚀 What I Bring to the Table: